vallasd/PLExportLayers/README.md

 # PLExportLayers

-This is two Java Scripts that are made specifically for Adobe Illustrator to help productivity during development.
+This repo contains two Java Scripts that are made specifically for Adobe Illustrator to help productivity during development.

 ## Code Example